mattermost/mattermost-developer-documentation/site/content/blog/2020-06-10-opentracing.md

 ```

 Now we can run the parser on our interface and we'll get something like: `map[Speak:{Params:[{Name:x Type:int}] Results:[]}]`.
-As you can see, we collected all the information needed about interface methods and we can now move on to generating decorator with this data.
+As you can see, we collected all the information needed about interface methods and we can now move on to generating the decorator with this data.

 ### Code generation using templates